dotlang/language/README.md

 int x = f((x:1, f:1.1)); //calling above function
 ```

 Tuples are automatically converted to classes by compiler.
-So they are basically classes but only have a fields section (without any assignment) with all-public fields and no methods.
+So they are basically classes but only have a struct section (without any assignment) with all-public fields and no methods.
 - You cannot assign default instance for a tuple because they don't have names (using Type gives them alias but not name).
 - You can have a tuple with all of it's fields being default instance.

-###Anonymous classes `->`

-You can define anonymous classes which can act like a function pointer.
-Each anonymous class must have a parent interface specifying one or more empty functions.
-If the interface has only one method, the definition can be in short form and it is basically a function pointer.
-There is a general purpose template class `fn` which is used by compiler to set type of anon-class literals if type is to be inferred.
-Note that when writing anon-class, we are creating a new class on the fly, and for short-form instantiate it at the same time.
-You can use short-form if class has only one method and no fields.
-Otherwise you should use long-form.

-Short-form:
+###Lambda expression

+Lambda expression provides a short-cut to define an object with only one method, which possibly returns an expression.
+You can specify a type (A class with only one method) for Lambda expression which will be used to infer type of input/output of the expression.

 ```
-//short form, when interface has only one method Interface1 intr = (int x, int y) -> x+y;  //specifying type for input is optional auto ab = (int x) -> x+y; //type will be fn<int, int>
+Interface1 intr = (int x, int y) -> x+y;  //specifying type for input is optional auto ab = (int x) -> x+y; //type will be fn<int, int>
 Interface2 ac = _+1;  //Interface2 has only one method which has only one input. for the input we use place-holder